RoboCup-Humanoid-TC/GameController/README.md

 The green field for everyplayer represents the goalkeeper state.
 If there is a 1 the player is a goalkeeper, 0 means its a normal player.
 There is inly one goalkeeper per team.

+### Drop In Games

+In **“Drop In”** Games, each player’s card will now include an additional **white box** representing their individual score.
+Operators can:
+- Increase points by clicking the box with the left mouse button
+- Decrease points by clicking the box with the right mouse button

 ## Logs

 The GameController writes log files to the directory `logs`.